 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Verify that the dynamically linked or shared code being used is the same as that which was tested;
+— Verify that the dynamically linked or shared code being used is the same as that which was tested.

-— Retest the application before use when it is possible that the dynamically linked or shared code has changed;
+— Retest the application before use when it is possible that the dynamically linked or shared code has changed.

 — Do not write self-modifying code except in extremely rare instances.
-Most software applications should never have a requirement for self-modifying code; and
+Most software applications should never have a requirement for self-modifying code.